seemarida/cse15l-lab-reports/lab-report-1.md

   ![Image](thirdcat.png)

-Running cat Hello.java has to change the directory to /home/lecture1 to display the code of Hello.java, you must specify what the path is before that.
-No errors in the output.
+The current working directory starts with /home, and then running cat Hello.java changes the directory to /home/lecture1/Hello.java to display the code of Hello.java.
+You must specify what the path is before that, by running cat with the absolute path /home/lecture1/Hello.java.
+The output does not produce an error.